wouter-veeken/docs/content/formats.md

 ## Markdown

-Vale has built-in support for Github-Flavored Markdown.
+Vale has built-in support for GitHub-Flavored Markdown.
 By default, it ignores indented blocks, fenced blocks, and code spans.

 ## HTML